wp-plugins/wp-referral-light/readme.txt

 * Statistical summaries
 * Built-in shortcodes

+You can find more details about the premium version at http://markessence.com/blog/demo/wp-referral/

 == Installation ==

 1. Extract all files from the wp-referral-light.zip archive (You can use WinZip, 7zip, unArchiver, etc. )